Whiteknight/ParserObjects/docs/v5/parsers_multi.md

 ### Each

 The `Each` parser takes a list of `IParser<TInput, TOutput>` and attempts each from the current position.
 The results from each parser are returned as alternatives of a single multi-result.
+This is useful in cases where we may want to explore multiple possibilities and select the "best" one once each path has been attempted.

 ```csharp
 var parser = Each(p1, p2, p3...);
 ```

+The `Each()` parser is similar in concept and implementation to the `First()` parser, though `First()` returns only the first successful result while `Each()` returns all possible results and allows selecting of a single continuation based on user-defined criteria.

 ### Earley